Bathroom colour schemes – create tranquil retreats and standout schemes

 (Image credit: Future PLC/ Dominic Blackmore)

-Creating a panelled effect in the bathroom will not only add character, but it also breaks up a flat area of painted grey wall – light will hit the panelling at different points and change its shade and tone, therefore adding interest.
+Creating a panelled effect in the bathroom will not only add character but also break up a flat area of painted grey wall – light will hit the panelling at different points and change its shade and tone, therefore adding interest.

-Accessorise using texture with the addition of wooden and woven pieces.
+Accessorise using texture with the addition of wooden pieces and lots of art.

 If it is a small bathroom or cloakroom, paint all walls (including the ceiling) in the same colour for a super immersive feel and choose an off-cut of scalloped-edged lace to dress the windows, too.